Dynamical Properties of Dense Associative Memory: Preliminalies

 \subsection{Outline of Generating Functional Analysis}

-The generating functional analysis (GFA) has been applied to the model which is described using realizations of random variables, following De Dominicis \cite{DeDominicis1978}.
-GFA allows us to analyze the asymptotic dynamical behavior in the infinitely large system using the generating functional which is the dynamical equivalent of the characteristic function is statistics.
+We apply the generating functional analysis (GFA) to investigate dynamical properties of the dense associative memory.
+GFA has been applied to the model which is described using realizations of random variables \citep{DeDominicis1978}.
+This method allows us to analyze the asymptotic dynamical behavior in the infinitely large system, using the generating functional, which is the dynamical equivalent of the characteristic function in statistics.